marktaiwan/Philomena-Booru-Sync/README.md

 ## Known/Unsolvable issue

-- If you are syncing to Twibooru, you *must* run the script the site itself.
+- If you are syncing to Twibooru, you *must* run the script on the site itself.

 - When downloading files for client-side hashing, the connection will frequently timeout on large videos.
 When this happens, a list of failed downloads will be included in the report generated at the end.